coda/packs-sdk/docs/guides/advanced/cli.md

 The utility will inspect your Pack definition to see what kind of authentication you have defined, and then it will prompt you to provide in the console the necessary token(s) or other parameters required by your authorization type.
 If you are using `OAuth2`, after you provide the necessary configuration info, it will launch an OAuth flow in your browser.
 The resulting credentials you provide will be stored in a file `.coda-credentials.json` in the same directory as your Pack definition.

 The credentials will be automatically applied to your fetch requests when you execute a Pack from the CLI or a test.
-For more information, see the sections on [Using the --fetch option](#fetch) and [Integration tests][integration].
+For more information on using the fetcher in tests, see the [Integration tests][integration] section.

 ## Uploading Packs